 Jill Konopka & WNYT Staff

-Hear from family members by watching the video of Jill Konopka's story.
+See more of the video and hear reaction from the mayor and police chief by watching the video of Jill Konopka's story.

 Copyright 2020 - WNYT-TV, LLC A Hubbard Broadcasting Company